 The NGO People Centered Conservation (PCC) has created short, partly animated video clips to foster specific aspects of community-based environmental learning, e.g. on the Green Development Policy of Mongolia, or on a fictional Chinggis Khan complaining about the environmental damages to his homeland.
 Under the Women’s Land Tenure Security (WOLTS) project in pastoral communities, PCC has focused a blog series on topics such as herder families being split between countryside and town or hope for Mongolia’s herding traditions.

 The Hanns Seidel Foundation has started an youth initiative on environmental law in cooperation with the Environmental Education Center.
 Touring the Center’s learning stations, officers of the Ecological Police informed about environmental crimes and what citzens can do to report these.
-Short video clips using an podcast style with animations present related topics such as poaching or wildfire prevention, which are then also uploaded to the organization’s Facebook page.
+Short video clips using an podcast style with animations present related topics such as poaching, logging, ecosystem services or wildfire prevention, which are then also uploaded to the organization’s Facebook page.